 How to recover a business debt

-If you’re a business or sole trader, customers who don’t pay what they owe can have a significant impact on your finances.
+If you are a business or sole trader, customers who do not pay what they owe can have a significant impact on your finances.

-Of course, it isn’t always just customers who might owe you money.
-You might need to recover a debt from your own suppliers, if the services they provide aren’t up to scratch.
+Of course, it is not always just customers who might owe you money.
+You might need to recover a debt from your own suppliers if the services they provide are not up to scratch.

-“As a creditor, you’ve got three main questions to consider when trying to recover a debt:
+“As a creditor, you have got three main questions to consider when trying to recover a debt: